Ccbillow/DemoProject/README.md

 ## How to Run

-Make sure you have java, docker and docker-compose environment
+Make sure you have maven, java, docker and docker-compose environment

 1. **Clone the repository**:
    ```bash